Lin-jun-xiang/pythonic-clean-code/README.md

 <details>
 <summary>More</summary>

-* The Python code layout style usually refers to the code style specification that Python programmers follow when writing Python programs, usually referring to the PEP 8 specification.
+* Python code layout style usually refers to the code style specification that Python programmers follow when writing Python programs, usually refers to the PEP 8 specification .

-* Here are several PEP 8 specifications that Python programmers generally follow:
+* The following are several PEP 8 specifications commonly followed by Python programmers:

-* Use 4 spaces for indentation.
-Do not use tab characters.
+* Use 4 spaces for indentation . do not use tabs .

-* No more than **79** characters per line.
-Long lines should be wrapped within parentheses and indented 4 spaces on the next line.
+* No more than **79** characters per line .
+Long lines should be enclosed in parentheses and indented 4 spaces on the next line .

 * Separate binary operators with spaces, e.g. **a + b**.

-* puts the comma after the last element instead of at the beginning of the next line.
-This allows version control systems to better compare differences.
+* Put the comma after the last element instead of the beginning of the next line .
+This allows version control systems to better compare diffs .

-* Leave two blank lines above definitions of classes, functions, and methods, one blank line between method definitions of classes, and one blank line before local variable definitions of functions or methods.
+* There are two blank lines above the definitions of classes, functions, and methods, one blank line between class method definitions, and one blank line before the local variable definitions of functions or methods.

-* In a class, the class name should use the **`UpperCamelCase`** style, the function name and method name should use the **`lower_case_with_underscores`** style, and the variable name should also use the `lower_case_with_underscores` style.
+* In a class, class name should use **`UpperCamelCase`** style, function name and method name should use **`lower_case_with_underscores`** style, variable name should also use `lower_case_with_underscores` style .

-* Use triple quotes (""") instead of single quotes ('') for docstrings, and docstrings should be indented once (same as code indentation).
+* Use triple quotes (""") instead of single quotes ('') for docstrings, and docstrings should be indented once (same as code indentation) .

 </details>